getfem-doc/getfem-doc-translations/doc/sphinx/source/matlab_octave/cmdref_gf_mesh_set.rst

   ``gf_mesh_set(mesh M, 'translate', vec V)``

-    Translates each point of the mesh from `V`.
+    Translates each point of the mesh with the vector `V`.

   ``gf_mesh_set(mesh M, 'transform', mat T)``

-    Applies the matrix `T` to each point of the mesh.
+    Applies the transformation matrix `T` to each point of the mesh.

     Note that `T` is not required to be a ``NxN`` matrix (with ``N = gf_mesh_get(mesh M, 'dim')``).
 Hence it is possible to transform